 If someone incorporates a similar named corporation such as ABC Holdings LTD or ABC Holdings as a registered business and they operate within the same industry, you may be able to request that the business name is changed.
 Your business name is your BRAND and the name becomes more and more important to you the longer you have your business.
 This may be one compelling component in opting to incorporate.

 If the type of business you are operating provides either personal or property risk to others, incorporating a business provides the greatest distance between you and your personal assets to the business and its risks.
-To give you examples, if your business is working on peoples websites from home, your risk may be considered minor.
-If your business is completing landscaping for home owners, your risk may be considered more significant.
+To give you examples, if your business is working on peoples websites from home, your risk or liability may be considered minor.
+If your business is completing landscaping for homeowners, your risk or liability may be considered more significant.
 Whether you choose to incorporate or not, it is always advisable to get business insurance coverage as well.

 Fees to Incorporate

-The fees in general to incorporate are around $600.00 including agent and government fees and the transaction is available on a same day basis.
+The fees in general to incorporate are around $600 including agent and government fees and the transaction is available on a same day basis for most jurisdictions.

 I hope you enjoyed this blog and have found it to be informative.

-If you would like us to assist you with completing the electronic incorporation, here is the link to incorporate in many provinces thru our website.
+If you would like us to assist you with completing the electronic incorporation, here are the links to incorporate in many provinces through our website.

 Ontario Business Central Inc. is not a law firm and cannot provide a legal opinion or advice.
 This information is to assist you in understanding the requirements of registration within the chosen jurisdiction.
 It is always recommended, when you have legal or accounting questions that you speak to a qualified professional.